ray-project/ray/doc/source/ray-core/scheduling/resources.rst

   For example, Ray won't reserve a physical CPU exclusively and pin a ``num_cpus=1`` task to it.
   Ray will let the operating system schedule and run the task instead.
   If needed, you can use operating system APIs like ``sched_setaffinity`` to pin a task to a physical CPU.
-- Ray does provide :ref:`GPU <gpu-support>` isolation in the form of *visible devices* by automatically setting the ``CUDA_VISIBLE_DEVICES`` envrionment variable, but it is still up to the task or actor to actually honor it or override it.
+- Ray does provide :ref:`GPU <gpu-support>` isolation in the form of *visible devices* by automatically setting the ``CUDA_VISIBLE_DEVICES`` environment variable, which most ML frameworks will respect for purposes of GPU assignment.

 .. figure:: ../images/physical_resources_vs_logical_resources.svg